Athlitiki Enosi Larissa F.C.: The first promotion

-On 18 June 1978 AEL traveled in Thessaloniki, and celebrated on the pitch of Nea Efkarpia a great victory against Macedonikos (4–1), finishing first with 59 points ahead of Olympiakos Volos, who eventually collected 57 points, while ensured the return in the major league of Greek football as the champion of the Northern Group of Second Division.
+On 18 June 1978 AEL traveled in Thessaloniki, and celebrated on the pitch of Nea Efkarpia a great victory against Macedonikos (4–1), finishing first with 59 points ahead of Olympiacos Volos, who eventually collected 57 points, while ensured the return in the major league of Greek football as the champion of the Northern Group of Second Division.
 Koukoulitsios scored the goals for AEL at 17' and 60', Valaoras at 31' and Liapis at 87'.
 AEL lined up on the field with the following players: Bountolos, Parafestas, Selionis, Dramalis, Argiroulis, Koumarias (63' Koukoulitsios), Andreoudis, Liapis, Mousiaris, Valaoras (61' Rammos)..
 The period 1977–78, completed the work of the previous season when AEL had finished in third place with 46 points.
 The balanced combination of experienced and talented players managed to create a strong team that succeeded in gaining the promotion.
 AEL returned to the First National and now, the solid foundations on which founded this football building, guaranteed a 15-year establishment and recognition that followed.

 1980s: the Golden Decade

 The successful policy of carefully selected few experienced and many talented young players continued and AEL not only threatened, but started slowly building a bright future, often achieving results that showed that something big was coming up.
 However, the same policy maintained by all administrations in the 80s, with proper and prudent management of its human material, gradually cultivated by coaches like Yugoslavian Milan Ribar, and later Kostas Polychroniou and Antonis Georgiadis.
-Even though some players selectively exited the team, it was certain that there was an equal replacement.
-So while the team has changed almost everything from the beginning to the end of the decade, in the conscience of the fans it has remained as one and single season.
+Some players selectively exiled the team.
+While the team has changed almost everything from the beginning to the end of the decade, in the conscience of some fans it has remained as one and single season.
 It was the era of AEL or better AEL FC, since in the summer of 1979 it was decided the organization of Greek football on a professional basis.
-The late Antonios Kantonias, raising the prestige and power of the group "BIOKARPET" was the one who managed to secure the independence of the club, with exemplary organization and a very clear strategy : The aim to reach to the top.
-Healthy reasons did not allowed him to continue as President of the Interim Committee and the chair of the first administration, and was finally replaced by Simos Palaiochorlidis.
-But he had already managed to complete his mission.
+The late Antonios Kantonias, raising the prestige and power of the group "BIOKARPET" was the one who managed to secure the independence of the club.
+Health reasons disallowed him to continue as President of the Interim Committee and the chair of the first administration and was finally replaced by Simos Palaiochorlidis.